Nick-Sigua/Election_Analytics_Sigua/Sixth_Blog_Turnout.md

 |  2 | Average Support  |  Democrat | 0.47  | 2.83  | 2.73  |
 |  2 |  Average Support |  Republican | 0.71   | 3.13  | 3.18  |

-The table above demonstrates the in sample fit and out of sample error of each of the models.
+The table above demonstrates the in-sample fit, via variables like r-squared and the mean squared error, and out-of-sample error, via the cross-validation values, for each of the previously mentioned models.

-in sample fit.
+**In-sample fit.** The in sample fit for model 1 is better than the respective fit for model 2, for both democrat and republican candidates.
+This is given the R squared values are higher and MSE lower for model 1 when compared to their model 2 counterpart

-out of sample error.
+**Out-of-sample error.**

 both models good, one is better for this...one is better for that..